linuxkay/notify_when_word_found_on_web/README.md

 Expamle 2021-07

-Run on second and third Wednesday.
+Run on second and third Wednesday in cron.

 ## Licence
 [MIT]